• Skip to primary navigation

 Instructions

-9. Create a saffron-infused garnish: Grind a pinch of saffron using a mortar and pestle.
+5. Grind a pinch of saffron using a mortar and pestle.
 If you don't have one of those, just grind it in a small bowl using the back of a small spoon.
-Next, add a 1 tsp. of hot water and mix evenly.
+Next, add a 1 teaspoon of hot water and mix evenly.
 Take ½ cup of the cooked rice and add it in.
 Mix well until rice is fully combined and becomes a beautiful yellow colour.

 Did you make this recipe?